Barski-lab/biowardrobe-analysis/README.md

 If not, it'll take a lot of time to pull it while executing task and it will be marked as failed one

+5. Update views for Genome Browser with `biowardrobe_patched_view` scripts

 ### Installation on virtual machine in edit mode
 1. Copy source code for the following repositories